04.08.2022 - Digital Marketing

 1. Create a board pack

 A board pack report is one or more reports that are specifically tailored for board members.
 They detail progress, problems, and headline metrics in a clear and straightforward way, free from fluff.
-And we’ll show you how to create them here

 2. Show them the right metrics

 Big numbers might look great at first glance – and allow for plenty of horn tooting in front of the directors – but if these numbers and stats aren’t offering any real value, then you shouldn’t be highlighting them.
-These are vanity metrics and don’t offer much beyond their shiny surface.
+These are vanity metrics and don’t offer much beyond their initially shiny surface.

 Instead, you’ll want to draw attention to actionable digital marketing metrics.
 These are packed full of insightful goodness that you can use to make data-driven decisions to help the business in the long term.
 And ultimately, that’s what’s going to impress the board.